-Real property tax burdens for District of Columbia residents fall below the area wide averages (excluding DC) at all income levels, except at the \$25,000 income level where property tax burdens are assumed to be the same across the region.
-As previously noted, the family renting in DC and earning \$25,000 would receive a property tax credit through the income tax that is presented in the study as an offset to the income tax burden.
+Real property tax burdens for District of Columbia residents fall below the area wide averages (excluding DC) at all income levels.
+As previously noted, the family renting in DC and earning \$25,000 would receive a property tax credit through the income tax that is presented in the study with the property tax burden (in previous years it was presented as part of the income tax burden).
 Using the same housing cost assumptions across the region means that the real property tax burdens for those assumed to own their homes only reflect differences in both real property tax rates and property tax relief provisions among the metropolitan area jurisdictions.
-The metropolitan area average burden for the real property tax is 3.33 percent of income at the \$50,000 income level; 3.40 percent at the \$75,000 level; 3.43 percent at the \$100,000 level; and 3.46 percent at the \$150,000 level (Table 7, page 20).
-Chart 3 below presents property tax burdens in dollars, by income level, for each jurisdiction.
+The metropolitan area average burden for the real property tax is 3.32 percent of income at the \$50,000 income level; 3.40 percent at the \$75,000 level; 3.43 percent at the \$100,000 level; and 3.47 percent at the \$150,000 level (Table 7, page 21).
+Chart 3 on page 15 presents property tax be changed.
+It is intended solely to consider whether and how these levels are used as an input for the Tax Burden Study's calculation of renters' tax burdens as compared to homeowners' tax burdens across the 50 states.